BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 ----------------------
 Use the following awscli command to release the public IPv4 address.
 Recall that leaving it allocated but unassigned will incur a charge.

-**NOTE**: The associated instance will have to complete its termination in order for the Elastic IP to not be "In use" and availabel for release
+**NOTE**: The associated instance will have to complete its termination in order for the Elastic IP to not be "In use" and available for release

 .. code-block::